jxcore/jxcore/doc/native/Embedding_Basics.md

 This document focuses on jxcore's new public interface located under (`src/public`).
 We want this interface to be very easy to use and embedabble on any platform.
 If you need to reach all the core features, you may want to check `src/public/jx.cc` to see how we have actually implemented this interface.
 So you can add your custom methods.

-In order to embed jxcore into your application, you should first compile it as a library.
+In order to embed jxcore into an application, you should first compile it as a library.

+**Posix**
-`./configure --static-library --prefix=/targetFolder --engine-mozilla` (for V8 remove --engine-mozilla) `./make install`
+`./configure --static-library --prefix=/targetFolder --engine-mozilla` (for V8 remove `--engine-mozilla`) `./make install`

+**Windows**
+`vcbuild.bat --shared-library --engine-mozilla` (for V8 remove `--engine-mozilla`)

-Additional useful parameters
+**Additional useful parameters**
 ```
 --dest-cpu=ia32   ->  32 bit  (ia32, arm, armv7s, arm64, x86_64)
 --dest-os=ios     ->   (ios, android, or leave empty for your current platform)
 ```

 In the end you will have all the binaries and include files.
-The new public interface only expects `jx.h` and `jx_result.h` files in addition to the libraries under the `bin` folder.
-You can find the headers files under `include/node/src/public`
+The new public interface only expects `jx.h` and `jx_result.h` files in addition to the libraries under the `bin` or `Release` folder.
+You can find the headers files under `src/public`

 The sample below demonstrates a basic usage of the interface
 ```c++